wavexx/facedetect/README.rst

   289 139 56 56
   295 283 55 55

-The output values are the X Y coordinates (from the lower-left corner), followed by width and height.
+The output values are the X Y coordinates (from the top-left corner), followed by width and height.
 For debugging, you can examine the face positions directly overlaid on the source image using the ``-o`` flag::